MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/connections/connection-azure-sqldatabase.md

 ---
-title: Connect to SQL Server from Power Apps
+title: Connect to Azure SQL Server from Power Apps
 description: Learn how to connect to Azure SQL or an on-premises SQL Server database.
 author: lancedMicrosoft